What is a charge card? How it works, key benefits, and best options for small businesses

 - Balances must be paid in full each month, which may not provide the flexibility some businesses need for managing cash flow

-Additional perks include real-time expense tracking, seamless integrations with accounting software, and free employee cards.
+Ramp doesn't charge interest or fees, and there's no credit check or personal guarantee required.
+Additional perks include real-time expense tracking, seamless integrations with business accounting software and ERPs, and unlimited free physical and virtual employee credit cards.

 - Unlimited cashback rewards

-- Offers $150 statement credit to cover annual fee
+- Offers $150 statement credit to offset annual fee

 - 0% interest when used as intended